timogilvie/EIPs/EIPS/EIP-fungible-staking-pool-standard.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-A number of Proof-of-Stake blockchains and scaling solutions have launched tokens on Ethereum.
-To stake in one of these networks, tokens are forwarded to a smart contract which handles staking logic.
-However, when the tokens are staked, and locked in a staking smart contract, tokens lose their fungiblity and the network effects of a widely adopted standard.
-This EIP sets a standard for fungible staking pools which wrap tokens in a staking smart contract.
+Staking ERC-20 tokens is increasingly popular.
+Staking usually means locking tokens into a smart contract in return for a reward or participation opportunity.
+But when those tokens are locked, they lose their fungiblity, can't be used as collateral in protocols like Maker, Compound, and Uniswap, and are no longer liquid.
+This EIP sets a standard for a fungible (is fungibility really possible?) staking token that restores these benefits by wrapping the staking activity in a smart contract.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
+One fungibility challenge is that staking can delay the delivery of rewards on initial bonding and they require an unbonding period if the user wishes to stop staking.
+Another challenge is that there is often a validator

-The primary challenge in designing a standard fungible staking pool is that Proof-of-stake networks often have a rewards delay and an unbonding period.
-The rewards delay causes deposits to be unique until they are past the rewards delay (i.e. dependent on the deposit time), and the unbonding period causes the same problem at the end of the lifecycle.
+The bonding delay causes deposits to be unique until they are past the rewards delay (i.e. dependent on the deposit time), and the unbonding period causes the same problem at the end of the lifecycle.

+Consistency across

 ***Option A***
 To address this challenge, we accept there is or may be a rewards delay, but don't differentiate whether an underlying token is earning rewards or not.
 New deposits will cause the pool's yield to drop because the underlying tokens aren't earning rewards until they have passed the rewards delay.
 Therefore all deposits are an ERC-20 representing the fungible staking pool.